bronkula/comfyui-fitsize/README.md

 ![Fit Resize Image](assets/loadtofitresizeimage.png)

-Could this workflow example be simpler?
-There are a lot of nodes like the Efficiency Nodes that can combine a bunch of functionality, and this node can fit gently in the center of them.
+Here is a simpler workflow example using the Efficiency nodes.
+The Fit nodes should fit right into the middle of a lot of other workflows.

 ![Fit Resize Image](assets/loadtofitresizeimageb.png)